yinonsh/logline/README.md

 on("foo").waitFor(event); // "foo" is logged on thread A flow on("bar").notifyOf(event); // "bar" is logged on thread B flow
 ```

+Thread A will wait when logging "foo", until thread B will log "bar".

 * Running a given runnable when logging a message that matches a given pattern: